 - Hypertonicity (tight muscles)

 - Increased tendon reflexes

 How does PKU cause brain damage or mental disability?

 If untreated or poorly regulated, the high levels of Phe in the blood build up in the brain.
 These elevated levels of Phe cause the destruction of the fatty insulating layer called myelin that surrounds nerve fibers of the brain.
 Without myelin, the nerves cannot fire or communicate correctly, resulting in mental retardation.

 How is PKU diagnosed?

 PKU is diagnosed through a routine neonatal screening performed at the hospital by law in the USA, as well as in many other developed countries.
 The test is performed as soon as the child is born and involves taking a drop of blood from the baby’s heel.
-This way, the healthcare staff and the child’s parents can provide the adequate treatment to prevent brain damage.
+This way, the healthcare staff, and the child’s parents can provide adequate treatment to prevent brain damage.